Updated: Oct. 9, 2013

-Effective February 21, 2013, TxDOT maintains three processes for the purpose of procuring engineering, surveying, and architecture services.
-The three processes are the Standard Process, Federal Process, and Small Contract Process.
-The administrative requirements for these processes are addressed in the Texas Administrative Code, Title 43, Subchapter C, in Sections 9.34(b), 9.35(b), and 9.36(b), respectively.
+On Feb.
+21, 2013, TxDOT introduced three processes for the purpose of procuring architectural, engineering, and surveying services.
+These were the Standard Process, the Federal Process, and the Small Contract Process.
+The Federal Process was later amended on Aug.
+9, 2013 to accommodate the FHWA’s “safe harbor” initiative.
+Effective Oct.
+17, 2013, the Standard Process was amended as the Comprehensive Process and the Small Contract Process was amended as the Accelerated Process.
+Also, a fourth process was added, the Streamlined Process.
+The administrative qualification requirements for all four processes- Comprehensive, Federal, Streamlined, and Accelerated- are addressed in the Texas Administrative Code, Title 43, Subchapter C, in Sections 9.34(b), 9.35(b), 9.36(b), and 9.37(b), respectively.

 Providers not Administratively Qualified